 I recently had blonde balayage added to my hair for the summer, so my hair is lighter than usual around my face and towards the ends.

 I kept my makeup simple and classic for graduation.
 This classic Audrey Hepburn look would be great if you want to recreate something similar.
-My necklace and earrings are from Nordstrom: Kendra Scott ‘Alex' Drop Earrings in Gold/Turquoise and Kendra Scott ‘Rayne' Stone Tassel Pendant Necklace in Gold/Turquoise.
+My necklace and earrings are from Nordstrom: Kendra Scott ‘Danielle' Drop Earrings in Gold/Turquoise and Kendra Scott ‘Rayne' Stone Tassel Pendant Necklace in Gold/Turquoise.